The Twentieth Century Sin-Eater

 The Twentieth Century Sin-Eater#

-In the years that followed the second controversy, references to the sin-eater started to fade away.
-An excpetion can be found in the pages of “Precious Bane”, a novel by Mary Webb that appeared in 1924.
+Several years later, the sin-eater then made a re-appearance in the pages of “Precious Bane”, a novel by Mary Webb that appeared in 1924.

 Most notable for the purposes of our tale is one chapter in particular (Chapter 4: Torches and Rosemary), where a funeral scene recounting the activities of a sin-eater is described.
 The phrase used by the sin-eater in taking on the souls of deceased in this purely fictional account is given as: ‘I give easement and rest now to the, dear man.
 Come not down the lanes nor in our meadows.
 And for thy peace I pawn my own soul.
 Amen.’
 Echoes of “the ease and rest of the soul departed for which he would pawn his own soul” and of being “freed from walking after they were dead” are both clear to see.